15 – 29 OCTOBER 2015

 We enjoyed a tasty but short breakfast at the reserve, and as soon as we had finished we could not ignore all the bird activity around the main house.
 We started with Cinereous Conebill, Tufted Tit-Tyrant, Streak-throated Bush Tyrant, and Tawny Antpitta.
 The hummingbird feeders provided our first hummingbirds of the trip with amazing species such as Sword-billed Hummingbird, Buff-winged Starfrontlet, Great Sapphirewing, Sapphire-vented Puffleg, and Tyrian Metaltail.

 Birding along the main road inside the reserve allowed us to have brief views of Rufous Antpitta, a nice party of Rufous Wren, Andean Guan, Scarlet-bellied Mountain Tanager, Hooded Mountain Tanager, Pearled Treerunner, Blue-backed Conebill, and Superciliaried Hemispingus.
-We had lunch at the reserve and then we continue our trip through the Old Nono-Mindo Road towards Bellavista Cloud Forest Reserve and Lodge.
+We had lunch at the reserve and then we continued our trip through the Old Nono-Mindo Road towards Bellavista Cloud Forest Reserve and Lodge.

 On our way to the lodge we could admire the beautiful landscape with views of the upper Tandayapa Valley, but of course we also had more goodies to find, and we were absolutely rewarded with the fantastic Plate-billed Mountain Toucan as well as with Sickle-winged Guan, Turquoise Jay, Band-tailed Pigeon, and more.
 We arrived at Bellavista Lodge late in the afternoon, with enough light yet to enjoy Buff-tailed Coronet at the feeders.